AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     *  **Namespace**: Select the location where your transferred data will be stored.
 The region indicates where the namespace resides.
 Streaming data sent by the PI to OCS Agent only goes to the selected namespace's region.
     * **Agent Description:** Enter an optional name for your agent.
     ![](../../images/agent-namespace.png)

-​11.
-Click **Next**.
-12. Select the service account type for the connection:
+11. Click **Next**, then select the service account type for the connection:
     * **NT Service**: Use an NT account to connect to PI Data Archive.
     * **This account**: Specify a user name and password (domain\account) to connect to PI Data Archive.

     **Note:** The service account must have Administrator privileges and read access to certain data on PI Data Archive.
 13. Click **Install**.
     **Result:** The PI to OCS Agent is installed.
     **Note:** Installation may take a few moments.

     ![](../../images/agent-complete.png)

-14. Click **Close** to close and exit the PI to OCS Agent installer.
+13. Click **Close** to close and exit the PI to OCS Agent installer.

     **Result**: The PI to OCS Configuration Utility opens.
 See [Run the PI to OCS Agent Configuration Utility](xref:pi-to-ocs-utility) for instructions.